SolaceDev/solace-dev-codelabs/markdown/solace-event-enable-rest/solace-event-enable-rest.md

 ## [A] Enable REST (Micro)Gateway Mode
 Duration: 0:03:00

 In this section, we will switch the REST mode for our Message VPN from _Messaging_ (the default) to _Gateway_.
+Microgateways allow Solace PubSub+ event brokers to act as HTTP load balancers, or simple API gateways between RESTful API clients and RESTful API service providers.
+Learn more about Microgateways [here](https://docs.solace.com/Overviews/Microgateway-Concepts/Microgateways-Overview.htm)

 ### PubSub+ Manager